 I lay on the sand, hoping that I won’t get spotted.
 I stand up and look around, but today luck is not on my side.

 “Golmets.”
 I whisper to myself.
 They emerge from junkyards, and have but one purpose.
 Rid the world of all humans.
 They are also hostile to zombies and will seek out and destroy any they see.
 One looks straight at me and screams his battle cry.

 So, that’s the first chapter.
-I’ll be hopefully posting these weekly, and hopefully you’ll enjoy the story.
+I’ll be hopefully posting these every so often, and hopefully you’ll enjoy the story.
 Remember to post your thoughts in the comments!

 May 19, 2014 is 40 years since the Rubik’s Cube was invented.
 I have a Rubik’s Cube and can solve one in 3 minutes and 9 seconds (as of May 19,2014).
 Google is celebrating by making a Rubik’s Cube simulator on the default page that you can try out for only May 19.
 I’m wondering how fast other people can solve a Rubik’s Cube and would like to know what other people are doing to celebrate, so post your times in the comments!